mikecali/servicemesh-demo/README.md

 > $ oc apply -f recommendation-v1_v2_25_75.mtls.yml

+Go and Test using the script: This will also create load to the application.

+> $ ./test-partner.sh
+> $ ./test-customer.sh

-Go and Test and view in Kiali
+Then view in Kiali

 ========================================
 # Task 4: Traffic Mirroring: